by Dave Edwards (aka Dave Black) and collaborators,

 Loose Autumn Moans

-Semi-acoustic songs with string section, recorded on all-analogue equipment, by Dave Edwards, with Sam Prebble, Mike Kingston, and Simon Sweetman (2003)
+Semi-acoustic songs orchestrated with a string section, made on all-analogue equipment in Wellington NZ, by Dave Edwards, with Sam Prebble, Mike Kingston, and Simon Sweetman (2003)

-“Here Wellington, NZ composer Dave Edwards mostly goes it solo with some able assistance from duo or trio the Winter.
-Often Dave is singing, or very nearly so, as on the jazzy opening track “Summer Skin”, or the almost folky “Working Like a Fountain in the Slender Morning Chill”; elsewhere the sounds are more scattered, accumulated and fragmentary, as he sing/talks in a latter day fractured Syd Barrett unreeling narrative.
-There are some free noise experiments and clattering nonverbal splatter, but most often this feels like slightly depressive verbose spoken word expositions over acoustic improvisations.
+“Here Wellington, NZ composer Dave Edwards mostly goes it solo with some able assistance from duo or trio the Winter. […] verbose spoken word expositions over acoustic improvisations.
 Guitars, violin, cello, and percussion all stack up… He’s got a persona that’s all his own.”– George Parsons, Dream Magazine #5

 The Winter: Parataxes

-“Four tracks over 45 minutes allow the artist suitable space for his forum of spoken word and instrumental colour, with the latter lurching from acoustic strums to occasional cacophony.
-On the final track, ‘Revenge of the Smur‘ Edwards uses a primarily percussive accompaniment whose impact is as dramatic as his wordplay” – Real Groove
+“spoken word and instrumental colour, with the latter lurching from acoustic strums to occasional cacophony.
+On the final track, ‘Revenge of the Smur‘ Edwards uses a primarily percussive accompaniment whose impact is as dramatic as his wordplay”

 Live 1999